cr/MacCaseSensitiveConversion/README.md

 is a way using just onboard, standard tools.

-Since it took a very long weekend to figure out all the little obstacles, there might be value in sharing the recipie that worked for me.
+Since it took a very long weekend to figure out all the little obstacles, there might be value in sharing the recipie that worked for me in the end.
 In a nutshell:

  1. Resolve case-sensitivity naming conflicts
  2. Make a fresh TimeMachine backup